What's Your Best College Fit, Financially Speaking?

 - A history of providing generous merit aid (aid not based on financial need).

 - A history of low student debt upon graduation.
-(The average total debt for college students graduating in 2019 was $28,950, according to the Institute for College Access and Success.)
+(State averages for debt at graduation in 2020 ranged from $18,350 (Utah) to $39,950 according to The Institute for College Access and Success.)

 Consider Colleges Likely to Offer You Their Best Deal